kevintruong/til/Synchronization/Synchronization,-Part-1:-Mutex-Locks.md

 free(lock);
 ```
 Things to keep in mind about `init` and `destroy`:
-* Multiple threads doing init/destroy has undefined behavior
+-Multiple threads doing init/destroy has undefined behavior
-* Destroying a locked mutex has undefined behavior
+-Destroying a locked mutex has undefined behavior
-* Basically try to keep to the pattern of one thread initializing a mutex and one and only one thread destroying a mutex.
+-Basically try to keep to the pattern of one thread initializing a mutex and one and only one thread destroying a mutex.

 ## So `pthread_mutex_lock` stops the other threads when they read the same variable?